-- 5.20 Affordable housing will make up 40% of the total number of homes.
+- 5.23 Affordable housing will make up 40% of the total number of homes.
 This should comprise 75% rented and 25% shared ownership or other forms of intermediate housing (excluding shared equity housing).
 All affordable homes will be provided as a mix of sizes and types (flats and dwellings) to reflect local needs.
-At present there is an equal need for 1, 2 and 3 bedrooms units. - 5.21 Accommodation to provide supported housing and independent living (e.g. for the elderly and people with learning, physical and mental disabilities) may contribute towards the affordable housing element of the proposal either for social/affordable rent or shared ownership. - 5.22 Extra care and other similar forms of housing as a whole are not considered 'affordable'.
-However, consideration will be given to part of the affordable housing element of the scheme being provided in the form of 'Extra Care' of

-Flexi-Care' housing, provided this is demonstrated to meet local housing need.
+At present there is an equal need for 1, 2 and 3 bedrooms units.10 - 5.24 Accommodation to provide supported housing and independent living (e.g. for the elderly and people with learning, physical and mental disabilities) may contribute towards the affordable housing element of the proposal either for social/affordable rent or shared ownership. - 5.25 Extra care and other similar forms of housing as a whole are not considered 'affordable'.
+However, consideration will be given to part of the affordable housing element of the scheme being provided in the form of 'Extra Care' of Flexi-Care' housing, provided this is demonstrated to meet local housing need.
 Extra Care Housing is housing designed with the needs of frailer older people in mind and with varying levels of care and support available on site.
 It can be delivered either by a specialist care provider, or through partnership with a traditional Registered Social Landlord.
-The most appropriate location for Extra Care housing on the site would be as part of, or immediately adjacent to, the community hub.
+The most appropriate location for Extra Care housing on the site would be as part of, or immediately adjacent to, the community hub. - 5.26 The Council expects affordable housing to be indistinguishable from market housing in terms of design, and to be dispersed across the site.
+They should be designed to the Homes and Community Agency design and sustainability standards11 or their equivalent.
+The Council will work with Registered Providers to ensure, where feasible, a proportion of homes are delivered to meet lifetime homes standards.